In This Article

 Children of alcoholics often share similar traits.

-Children who grew up in households where they were encouraged or forced to cover up alcoholic behavior carry those experiences with them for the rest of their lives.
-Their experiences manifest into traits that make it difficult to:
+Children from alcoholic households carry their experiences with them for the rest of their lives.
+Their experiences manifest into personality traits that make it difficult to:

 - Trust people